Customer of a small business window shopping

 Most small business owners assume they know who their ideal customers are.
 They go with their gut and make an assumption.
-This might get them a sale every now and then, but won’t bring any long-term results.
+While this might lead to a sale now and then, it won’t bring any long-term results.
 So what do you need to know about your customers to make your website awesome and effective?
 Find out in this post!

 Why is it important to know your audience?